3 ways GoCardless helps you choose the right payment mix

 How can GoCardless help you?

-Many recurring revenue businesses need to collect one-off payments but they are unable to offer bank debit because of the poor one-off payment experience it provides.
-We have developed Instant Bank Pay, which is powered by open banking and currently only available to collect payments from British customers.
-It allows recurring revenue businesses to collect one-off payments seamlessly and fits a variety of use cases.
+At GoCardless, we have developed Instant Bank Pay, which is powered by open banking and currently available to collect payments from British customers.
+It allows recurring revenue businesses to collect one-off payments seamlessly and fit a variety of use cases.
+Instant Bank Pay provides a similar experience to paying with a digital wallet but enables you to receive instant confirmation of payment and avoid expensive card transaction fees.

 With Instant Bank Pay businesses can now:

-Collect a first-time payment while simultaneously setting up a bank debit mandate
+Collect a first-time payment while simultaneously setting up a ACH debit mandate

 Top-up an account without customers having to enter long card details